-- Emergency exit plans for all areas of the enterprise and train all staff on how to evacuate customers in the event of a fire or other emergency.
+- Create emergency exit plans for all areas of the enterprise, and train all staff on how to evacuate customers in the event of a fire or other emergency.

 - Customer safe zones should be established.
 These are zones where customers should be to avoid danger and hindering emergency response

-Letter classification given an extinguisher to designate the class or classes of fire on which it will be effective.
+Letter classification on an extinguisher designates the class or classes of fire on which it will be effective.

 The class of extinguisher should be on the extinguisher shell.
 The picture-symbol labeling system now in use is designed to make the operation of fire extinguishers more effective and safe to use through the use of less confusing pictorial labels.
 The system also emphasizes when not to use an extinguisher on certain types of fires.